Nospoko/midi-internship/README.md

 ## MIDI Data

-There's a Hugging Face Dataset that can be used for development.
+Here's a Hugging Face Dataset that should be used for algorithm development.

 ```python
 from datasets import load_dataset